Fritz von Friedl (actor)

-Fritz von Friedl (born 17 April 1941) is a German-born Austrian film and television actor.
+Fritz von Friedl (17 April 1941 – 9 October 2024) was a German-born Austrian film and television actor.
 He began his career as a child actor in the early 1950s.
 His father was the Austrian cinematographer Fritz von Friedl, while his younger sister is the actress Loni von Friedl.

-He is the father of the actor Christoph von Friedl.
+Von Friedl died on 9 October 2024, at the age of 83.
+He was the father of the actor Christoph von Friedl.